Telesink is built in Ruby on Rails, so

 telesink/telesink package

-You install it, set one environment variable, and start sending events.
+random_bytes.
+Install it, set one environment variable, and

 Configuration